Diksha3012/Cypress/accessing-gui-elements-using-open-selector-playground/README.md

-# Accessing of all the GUI elements present in the website
+# Accessing of all the GUI elements present in the website with open selector playground.